Luis Suarez injury: Uruguayan forced off in Barcelona's La Liga opener with Athletic Bilbao | Goal.com

 Dembele was the third highest scorer with 14, although Griezmann did net 21 in all competitions last term, with 15 in La Liga.

-It temporarily eases the selection headache that Barca head coach Ernesto Valverde was facing, with Messi, Griezmann, Suarez and Dembele to fit into a front three in his preferred 4-3-3 formation.
+It temporarily eases the selection headache that Ernesto Valverde was facing, with the Barca manager needing to fit Messi, Griezmann, Suarez and Dembele into a front three in his preferred 4-3-3 formation.

+Next up for Barcelona is a La Liga match against Real Betis next Sunday, before the defending champions take on Osasuna the following weekend.